pongstr/boxen/README.md

 Once your shell is ready, open a new tab/window in your Terminal and you should be able to successfully run `boxen --env`.
 If that runs cleanly, you're in good shape.

+Frequently Asked Questions
+---

+You may find common questions and answers [here](docs/faq.md).